 One year on from joining Frog Capital as the company’s non-executive chairman, we spoke with Martin about the firm’s achievements, the venture capital community, and what the future holds for Frog Capital.

 From founder to investor, you have had a variety of experiences with venture capital over your career.
 Could you explain how you came to sit on both sides of the VC table?

 I’ve been an investor for 15 years.
-Prior to that, I had a very successful experience as an entrepreneur, CEO and founder across Europe, including becoming General Partner of Creandum, whose previous investments include Vivino, iZettle and Spotify.
-After seeing both sides of the investment industry, around 3 years ago I made the decision to return to angel investing and I now run my own business investing in early-stage companies and funds.
+Prior to that, I had a very successful experience as an entrepreneur, CEO and founder across Europe, including becoming General Partner of Creandum, whose previous investments include Vivino, iZettle, and Spotify.
+After seeing both sides of the investment industry, around three years ago, I made the decision to return to angel investing and I now run my own business investing in early-stage companies and funds.

 What made you take the decision to join Frog Capital?

 One of the first things I remarked about Frog was what an outstanding team they have: they are great people to work with.